Why did Pankejeff suddenly become so bad-tempered?

 A key claim of psychoanalysis is that sexuality is not just one thing, but is a kind of mosaic made up of different drives of the body (such as the oral, anal or genital drives).

 These drives can be either passive or active.
-For example, the oral drive can be linked to eating (active) or being eaten (passive).
+For example, the oral drive might be linked to eating (active) or being eaten (passive).

 Events such as weaning, potty training, or traumatic experiences can shift the child’s interests and anxieties from one drive to another.

-With the genital drive inhibited by this threat, Pankejeff’s sexual preoccupations shifted from the genital drive to the anal drive, where the main active trend is sadism and the passive trend is masochism.
+Inhibited by this threat, Pankejeff’s sexual preoccupations shifted to the anal drive, where the main active trend is sadism and the passive trend is masochism.

 Freud’s argument is that Pankejeff’s temper tantrums were in fact attempts to make his father punish him.